 The Sevierville Police Department (SPD) has scheduled a Kids Police Camp for kids from Monday, June 19 - Friday, June 23, 2017.
 Camp will take place daily from 8:00AM - 4:00PM.

 As a full-time partner with the Drug Enforcement Agency (DEA), the City of Sevierville Police Department (SPD) will participate in a National DEA Drug Take Back Event on Saturday, April 29, 2017 from 8:00AM-1:00PM at the Sevierville Municipal Complex, 120 Gary Wade Blvd.
 The drug take back will take place in conjunction with the Extreme Household Cleanup event.
 SPD Lieutenant Ken Garner, Office of Emergency Management Director, will be on duty to assist citizens who may have questions.

-The Sevierville Police Department has scheduled a 12-hour Rape Aggression Defense (R.A.D.) class for women on March 7, 14, 21 and 28, from 6:00PM-9:00PM, at the Sevierville Civic Center in the City of Sevierville Municipal Complex.
+The Sevierville Police Department has scheduled a 12-hour Rape Aggression Defense (R.A.D.) class for women on May 9, 16, 23 and 30, from 6:00PM-9:00PM, at the Sevierville Civic Center in the City of Sevierville Municipal Complex.
 (NOTE: participants must attend each class date; no make-up classes will be available.)
 The class is free of charge and is open to all interested women (limited to 20 participants).
 The purpose of the class is to develop and enhance self-defense options, so they may become viable considerations to a woman if she is attacked.